 - III.
 Punctuality and active participation in class discussions are expected.
 Compensation for absences is possible if students choose to an additional assignment (please discuss it with me first).
-However, students receive a nonnegotiable "F" for the course after seven (7) absences. - IV.
+However, students receive a nonnegotiable "F" for the course after seven (12) absences. - IV.
 Students will receive a 0% for their Attendance and Participation grade if they are found deliberately disturbing the class or having intolerable behavioral problems such as talking or yelling in class.
 Any recording devices (video, audio) are prohibited during class.
-In the words, do not take pictures or video in class. - V. Three Quizzes and Final Examination (December 9) will assess the students' knowledge of rudimentary Chinese.
-Each assessment will be based on the assigned readings and lecture material. - VI.
-Extra credit (up to 5%): available for those who have taken advantage of our Mandarin tutoring service.
+In the words, do not take pictures or video in class. - V. Eight Quizzes will assess the students' knowledge of rudimentary Chinese.
+Each quiz concludes a unit in Wheatley (i.e. our Textbook), and is worth 10% of your grade.
+Quizzes are typically held on Thursdays, at the beginning of the class, and followed by review. - VI.
+Weekly Exercise accounts for 10% of your grade.
+Exercises are typically taken directly from Wheatley.
+We will review these in class on Thursdays.
+These exercises help students to prepare for the quizzes. - VII.
+Extra credit (up to 10%): available for those who have taken advantage of our Mandarin tutoring service.
 Please make an appointment with our Chinese tutor, Maggie Xu (zxu@neiu.edu).
 For each visit, an additional 1% will be awarded to your final grade.